Does urgent care test for STDs? Everything you need to know

 Most common STDs

-HPV, Chlamydia, and Trichomoniasis are the most common STDs in the United States.
-HPV and Chlamydia are most common in men and women under the age of 25.
+HPV, chlamydia and trichomoniasis are the most common STDs in the United States.
+HPV and chlamydia are most common in men and women under the age of 25.

 HPV infection can be particularly concerning for women, as it increases their risk for cervical cancer.
 Trichomoniasis is a vaginal infection that also primarily affects young women.

-Here are the details about the most common STDs, symptoms to look for, and treatments in men and women:
+Here are the details about the most common STDs, symptoms to look for and treatments in men and women:

 Genital Human Papillomavirus (HPV)

 HPV is especially common in women.
-Although the infection usually clears on its own within 2 years, this isn’t always the case.
+Although the infection usually clears on its own within two years, this isn’t always the case.
 Major complications can arise if the body does not rid itself of the virus.
 Some strains can lead to problems like genital warts and cervical cancer.

 Treatment